MicrosoftDocs/quantum-docs-pr/articles/quickstarts/index.md

 You can use our QDK Docker image in your local Docker installation or in the cloud via any service that supports Docker images, such as ACI.

-The IQ# Docker image can be download from https://github.com/microsoft/iqsharp/#using-iq-as-a-container.
+You can download the IQ# Docker image from https://github.com/microsoft/iqsharp/#using-iq-as-a-container.

+> [!NOTE]
+> You can also use Docker with a Visual Studio Code Remote Development Container to quickly define development environments.
+For more information about VS Code Development Containers, see https://github.com/microsoft/Quantum/tree/master/.devcontainer.

 ## Next steps